Decolonization of knowledge: Modern science

-The decolonial approach contests the notion of science as "purely objective, solely empirical, immaculately rational, and thus, singularly truth confirming”.
-According to this account, such an outlook towards science implies "that reality is discrete and stagnant; immune to its observer’s subjectivity, including their cultural suasions; and dismountable into its component parts whose functioning can then be ascertained through verificationist means".
+The decolonial approach contests the notion of science as "purely objective, solely empirical, immaculately rational, and thus, singularly truth confirming".
+According to this account, such an outlook towards science implies "that reality is discrete and stagnant; immune to its observer's subjectivity, including their cultural suasions; and dismountable into its component parts whose functioning can then be ascertained through verificationist means".
 Laila N Boisselle situates modern science within Western philosophy and Western paradigms of knowledge, saying that "different ways of knowing how the world works are fashioned from the cosmology of the observer, and provides opportunities for the development of many sciences".
 Margaret Blackie and Hanelie Adendorff argue "that the practice of science by scientists has been profoundly influenced by Western modernity".
 According to this perspective, modern science thus "reflects foundational elements of empiricism according to Francis Bacon, positivism as conceptualized by Comte, and neo-positivism as suggested by the School of Vienna in the early 1900s."
-It has also been suggested that the mainstream scientific perspective that downplays the function or influence of Spirit or God in any manifestation in its processes, is not only Western and modern but also secular in orientation.
+Boisselle also suggests that the mainstream scientific perspective that downplays the function or influence of Spirit or God in any manifestation in its processes, is not only Western and modern but also secular in orientation.

 Boisselle sought to identify two issues with Western knowledge, including "Western Modern Science".
 For her, it starts off by seeking to explain the nature of the universe on the basis of reason alone.
 The second is that it considers itself to be the custodian of all knowledge and to have the power "to authenticate and reject other knowledge."
 The idea that modern science is the only legitimate method of knowing has been referred to as "scientific fundamentalism" or "scientism".
-It is said to assume the role of a gatekeeper by situating "science for all" initiatives on a global scale inside the framework of scientism.
-As a result, it is said to have acquired the power to decide what scientific knowledge is deemed to be "epistemologically rigorous".
-According to Boaventura de Sousa Santos, in order to decolonize modern science, it is necessary to consider "the partiality of scientific knowledge", or, to put it another way, to acknowledge that, like any other system of knowledge, "science is a system of both knowledge and ignorance".
+It assumes the role of a gatekeeper by situating "science for all" initiatives on a global scale inside the framework of scientism.
+As a result, it acquires the power to decide what scientific knowledge is deemed to be "epistemologically rigorous".
+According to Boaventura de Sousa Santos, in order to decolonize modern science, it is necessary to consider "the partiality of scientific knowledge", i.e. to acknowledge that, like any other system of knowledge, "science is a system of both knowledge and ignorance".
 For Santos, "scientific knowledge is partial because it does not know everything deemed important and it cannot possibly know everything deemed important".
-In this regard, Boisselle argues for a "relational science" based on a "relational ontology" that respects “the interconnectedness of physical, mental, emotional, and spiritual aspects of individuals with all living things and with the star world, and the universe”.
+In this regard, Boisselle argues for a "relational science" based on a "relational ontology" that respects "the interconnectedness of physical, mental, emotional, and spiritual aspects of individuals with all living things and with the star world, and the universe".